frederic-perez/AmE-dictionary/data/idioms.md

 __the name of the game__ :two: The most important aspect or component of something; the main point of an activity. _Getting strike-outs is the name of the game when you’re a pitcher._
 __the nature of the beast__
 __the new black__
+__the new kid on the block__ A new arrival in a place, group, or organization.
 __the next best thing__ Something that is as good a substitute as possible for that which is really desired or best suited. _My walking shoes have a hole in them, so I’ve been using the next best thing—my hiking boots._
 __the next big thing__ A future trend. _Designers will discuss the next big thing in home decorating._
 __the Nikon choir__ The paparazzi or a large group of photojournalists, especially when actively engaged in photographing someone or something of great interest.
 (Refers to the Nikon brand of camera.) _As soon as the starlet walked out onto the red carpet, the Nikon choir swelled to a nearly deafening volume._